kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/ER_diagram.md

 ## History

 Peter Chen developed the ER diagram in 1976.
 The ER model was created to provide a simple and understandable model for representing the structure and logic of databases.
-It has since evolved into variations such as the Enhanced ER Model and the Object Relationship Model
+It has since evolved into variations such as the Enhanced ER Model and the Object Relationship Model.

 The Entity Relational Model is a model for identifying entities to be represented in the database and representation of how those entities are related.
 The ER data model specifies enterprise schema that represents the overall logical structure of a database graphically.